Use the Elmedia Player installer found on the official site or App Store.

 “Macgo is excellent Blu-ray player software that allows you to optimize the picture and audio quality, connect with social media, and even change regions as needed.
 It also has helpful customer service that lets you get back to watching your favorite flicks quickly.
 However, it's value has gone down because of a higher pricetag on the most recent version, and it can't out-perform other players we tested.”— J.D.
 Chadwick, toptenreviews.com

 However, lower compression has its upsides.
-Xvid movies use less CPU to decode, making them playable on low-end hardware, such as DVD players.
+Xvid movies use less CPU power to decode, making them playable on low-end hardware such as DVD players.
 You may encounter this format on old video recorders, which tend to create MPEG4 ASP videos in standard definition (SD), and movie CDs.

-Unlike the "mundane", widespread formats, Xvid has had a bewildering amount of various tools, converters, and dedicated players designed around it.
+Unlike the "mundane" widespread formats, Xvid had a bewildering amount of various tools, converters, and dedicated players designed around it.
 If you’re feeling confused, stick with the things that work.
 To play this format, you need the best video player for Mac like Elmedia Player or VLC.
 These should be enough for most .xvids you’ll encounter.
+And as usual, you are welcome to share your thoughts about the Xvid video codec player for Mac in the comments below.